fabric/fabric/sites/www/upgrading.rst

 The first task in the fabfile uses a good spread of the API.
 We'll outline the changes here (though again, all details are in :ref:`upgrade-specifics`):

+- Declaring a function as a task is nearly the same as before: use a ``@task`` decorator (which, in modern Fabric, can take more optional keyword arguments than its predecessor, including some which replace some of v1's decorators).
-- Declaring a function as a task is nearly the same as before, but with an explicit initial context argument, whose value will be a `fabric.connection.Connection` object at runtime.
+- ``@task``-wrapped functions must now take an explicit initial context argument, whose value will be a `fabric.connection.Connection` object at runtime.
 - The use of ``with settings(warn_only=True)`` can be replaced by a simple kwarg to the ``local`` call.
 - That ``local`` call is now a method call on the